(formerly known as Conchylis subfurcatana)

 The species has been found in :

 The genus of this moth is controversial.
 The Checklist lists Cochylis Treitschke, 1829, and Conchylis Sodoffsky, 1837, as synonyms.
 Thus Cochylis is the senior synonym.
 However: Walker used the junior name Conchylis.
-The Checklist also suggested placing this species its own genus as Subfurcatana subfurcatana.
-Here we list it under Walker's original name.
+The Checklist also suggested placing this species its own genus as Subfurcatana subfurcatana, which is how we list it here.

 Tortricites & Tineites,